mauriziofonte/arkhive/README.md

 - Dump MySQL/PostgreSQL, if `WITH_MYSQL` or `WITH_PGSQL` is set to `true`.
 Note: MySQL/PostgreSQL dumps are stored in `BACKUP_DIRECTORY`, so, these will be included in the tarball.
 - Create a tarball of the specified `BACKUP_DIRECTORY`.
+- Compress the tarball using the algorithm specified in `COMPRESSION_TYPE` (gzip, xz, or none).
 - Encrypt the whole tarball if `WITH_CRYPT` is set to `true`.
 - Remove **remote** backups older than `BACKUP_RETENTION_DAYS`.
 Note: **0** is valid, and means "no retention".
 - Upload the tarball to the remote server using SSH.